Security Deposit Demand Letter (New Jersey)

 After sending the letter, one of three things usually happens:

-If there is no response or the response is unreasonable, the next step is filing in small claims court.
+If ignored, the next step is small claims court.

 Next: File in Small Claims Review Your Evidence